 They feed of small amounts of blood (ew, I know), so the sooner you get rid of them, the better.

-Head lice spread very easily, they can just move from an infected person’s head to the other and sometimes through clothes and objects such as combs.
+Head lice spread very easily.
+They can literally move from an infected person’s head to someone else’s and sometimes also through clothes and objects such as combs.

 Head lice are not hygiene related and anyone can get infected.
-Hair washing frequency has nothing to do with it.
+Hair washing frequency has nothing to do with getting them.

 Having head lice is very annoying and it requires a bit of work to get rid of them.

-It needs to be done in stages to successfully remove both the adult head lice and the nits.
+You need to do this in stages so that you can remove both the adult head lice and the nits.

-The good news is that there are very effective natural remedies to do this, so no need to use questionable chemicals on your head or your child’s head.
+The good news is that there are very effective natural remedies to do this.
+There is no need to use questionable chemicals on your or your child’s head.

-I will explain how to do it step by step using this DIY coconut oil head lice treatment with anise oil, apple cider vinegar and a nit comb.
+I explain how to do this step by step using this DIY coconut oil head lice treatment with anise oil, apple cider vinegar and a nit comb.

 For the nits:

-The best type of vinegar to use is an all natural, organic apple cider vinegar which is mild for your skin and has an acidity level of 5%, which is what you need.
+The best type of vinegar that you can use for this is a natural, organic apple cider vinegar.
+It is mild for your skin and has an acidity level of 5%, which is what you need.